This is the reason why Homo sapiens migrated from Africa, according to scientists | Technology

 An international team of researchers, with the participation of scientists from the National Museum of Natural Sciences (MNCN-CSIC) analyzed the fossil remains of a large hominid (Homo sapiens).
 This belongs to the early Pleistocene and was found at the Ubeidiya site (Israel) in 2018.

-Is about the oldest found to date in the Levante corridor areaand the conclusions of the study, which have been published in Scientific Reportspoint out that the morphological differences of these remains with those of other hominids from the same period support the theory that the ancestors of Homo sapiens left Africa in at least two migratory dispersal events.
+Is regarding the oldest found to date in the Levante corridor areaand the conclusions of the study, which have been published in Scientific Reportspoint out that the morphological differences of these remains with those of other hominids from the same period support the theory that the ancestors of Homo sapiens left Africa in at least two migratory dispersal events.

 “At the beginning of the Pleistocene, the Levante Mediterranean region, due to its location between Africa and Eurasia, was an important transit area for the migration of various animals.
 Among them the hominids, ancestors of human beings”, explained Markus Bastir, researcher at the MNCN.